Table of Contents

 This invaluable analytical concept drills down into the analysis of information to extract value and meaning as well as promote enhanced data-driven decision-making across the organization.

-When collecting and curating digital insights for intelligence purposes, businesses turn to a variety of valuable sources, such as business performance metrics, consumer-centric data, periodic trends, and a host of other descriptive information sets.
+When collecting and curating digital insights for intelligence purposes, businesses turn to a variety of valuable sources, such as performance metrics, consumer-centric, periodic trends, and a host of other descriptive information sets.

 As such, data intelligence software covers five critical informational components: predictive, decisive, descriptive, prescriptive, and diagnostic data.